rustamch-rn/chess_sandbox/README.md

 <p> I have created a type hierarchy other than writeable.
 I have an abstract class which all other pieces extend.
 Every piece provides a unique implementation for makeMove method in piece class.
 Also, I have implemented a bidirectional relationship between piece and board, where every piece has a board and every board has at least 1 to 32 pieces.</p>

+<h3>Phase 4: Task 3 </h3>
+<p> If I had more time to work on this project I would try to refactor methods that check for pieces in the way.
+All this methods have almost identical implementation, however, it was really to hard to abstract movement direction.
+If I had more time to work on this project this would be a first thing I would have change.
+Also there is unnecessary coupling between player and game, in future, I may try removing on of this classes or changing implementation of move method inside player.</p>